-Worthing Borough Council recognises the importance of having an up to date Local Plan in place that can enable 'local decision making' and guide development that is sustainable, inclusive and resilient.
-After a number of years of preparation the Council is publishing its final version of the Plan for comment before it is submitted for independent Examination.
+Worthing Borough Council recognises the importance of having an up-to-date Local Plan in place that can enable 'local decision-making' and guide development that is sustainable, inclusive and resilient.
+After a number of years of preparation the Council published its final version of the Plan for comment.

 So, what has been done so far ...

 Prior to consultation on the Submission Draft, the plan has already been through two rounds of public consultation:

 - Firstly in 2016 - the 'Issues and Options - 'Your Town - Your Future' (identified key issues and asked for views on how they should be addressed)

 - Secondly in Oct 2018 Second 'Draft Local Plan' - (Preferred Options)

 The comments submitted at these two consultations have been considered and have helped to shape the Plan.
 The Plan has also been informed by a comprehensive evidence base and, using this information, Worthing Borough Council considers that the Local Plan that was published for comment is 'sound' and establishes a clear and robust strategy for the Borough.